ben9583/twock/README.md

 nltk.download('omw-1.4')
 ```

 Lastly, you must acquire the python packages in `requirements.txt`, either on your system or in a virtual environment.
+Notably, for `pattern` to work, you need `mysqlclient`.

 ## Building